ArjayReyes/CS-151-Tully/README.md

    - isOverdue/hasOverdue
        - These functions check for overdue book(s), where one is specific and one is generalized for all of the user's books
        - It will first check if you even have the book with hasBook, and if not, returns false.
        - It then calls daysDifference to get how many days currentDate is past the book's returnDate.
-If it's negative, it's not overdue and visa versa.
+If it's negative, it's not overdue and vice versa.
    - hasBook
        - This function will verify if a given book is in the user's booksBorrowed via enhanced for loop.
        - The .equals calculation is done by Arjay in the Book class.